smblott-github/chromix-too/README.md

 chromix-too focus Inbox smblott@gmail.com
 ```

-All commands which accept filters fail (so, yield an exit status of `0`) if there are no matching tabs.
+All commands which accept filters fail (so, yield a non-zero exit status) if there are no matching tabs.

 ## Usage as a module